schto223/FlipGraphs.jl/docs/src/polygonTriangulation.md

 In order to better understand triangulations, flips and flipgraphs, it can be helpfull to start simple.
-If you take any number of points, and iteratively connect them with staight edges that do not cross each other, until you can no longer add an edge that does not cross any other edge, what you'll get is a triangulation.
+If you take any number of points, and iteratively connect them with staight edges that do not cross each other, until you can no longer add an edge that does not cross any other edge, what you'll get is a (geometric) triangulation.

 To get from one triangulation of these points to another, you may choose an inner edge, and flip it.
 If you look at any inner edge, the two triangles adjacent to it form a quadrilateral with the edge as one of its diagonals.